-All children have the right to an effective and efficient communication system.
+All children have the right to an effective communication system.
 For students who are Deaf or Hard of Hearing (DHH), these communication systems include nonverbal, oral, or sign systems.
 A solid communication base is a precursor to language development.
 Students’ communication and language needs differ based on various factors.

 This area of the expanded core curriculum includes:

 - Auditory Skills Development